Soccer-World-Deschamps seeks to bring Midas touch back to France

 "We were talking all the time.
 He was my relay on the pitch," said Jacquet.

-Deschamps's authority is rarely contested and he has been slowly burying the ghosts of South Africa when the France squad rebelled against their coach, Raymond Domenech.
+Deschamps's authority is rarely contested and he has been slowly burying the ghosts of South Africa when the France squad rebelled against their manager, Raymond Domenech.

 He has quashed any form of rebellion in a team with little self-confidence.
 "My playing career has helped me deal with a lot of different situations," Deschamps told Reuters last year.